Skip to main contentAccessibility Statement

 If you are worried about your child's learning, you should always speak to their teacher or preschool leader in the first instance.

-The outcome of the assessment can either identify that the level of support required can be delivered through the educational local offer or that they need to make special educational provision when an education, health and care (EHC) plan will be written.
+It can either be delivered through the educational local offer or by making special educational provision when an education, health and care (EHC) plan will be written.

 Requesting an assessment of the child's needs